OpenMDAO/OpenMDAO/openmdao/docs/features/devtools/inst_profile.rst

 can provide insight into which parts of your model are more expensive, even when different parts of your model use many of the same underlying functions.

-To use profiling, you first have to import the profile module.
+The simplest way to use instance based profiling is via the command line using the `-m` option to python.
+For example:

 .. code::

-   from openmdao.api import profile
+   python -m openmdao.devtools.iprofile <your_python_script_here>

-:code:`profile` by default will record information for all calls to any of the main OpenMDAO base classes, for example, `:code:`System`, :code:`Problem`, :code:`Solver`, and :code:`Jacobian`.
+:code:`iprofile` by default will record information for all calls to any of the main OpenMDAO base classes, for example, `:code:`System`, :code:`Problem`, :code:`Solver`, and :code:`Jacobian`.
 If you want to change that, or change other profiling options, you can call :code:`profile.setup()`.
 Calling :code:`profile.setup()` is only necessary if you don't like the defaults.

-To begin profiling, call :code:`profile.start().
-If for some reason you want to only collect profiling data during a particular part of execution, you can call :code:`profile.stop` to turn off collection.
+If you want more control over the profiling process, you can import `openmdao.devtools.iprofile` and manually call `setup()`, `start()` and `stop()`.
 For example:

 .. testcode:: profile_activate

-    from openmdao.api import Problem, Group, profile
+    from openmdao.devtools import iprofile

-    prob = Problem()
+    # you can define your own custom set of methods to track here

-    # define my model...
+    methods = {

-    # I'm happy with the defaults, so just call profile.start() without calling profile.setup()
+    }
-    profile.start()
+    iprofile.setup()

-    prob.setup()
+    iprofile.start()

-    prob.run_model()
+    # define my model and run it...

-    profile.stop()
+    iprofile.stop()

     # do some other stuff that I don't want to profile...